ABCD-ReproNim/exercises/week_2/week_2_quiz.md

 **Question 9**

 Checkout the new_feature branch.
 Using the Terminal, add the line of text “code for new feature” to a new file called `awesome_feature.txt`.
-Add `awesome_feature.txt` to the staging area and commit using the message “adding awesome feature”.
+Add `awesome_feature.txt` to the staging area and commit using the message “add awesome feature”.
 Using git checkout, switch back to the master branch.
 Using commands in the Terminal.

 How many lines does your git log currently have?